Chicago Immigration Legal Services AttorneysCheng, Cho, & Yee, Immigration Lawyers

 In addition to cases involving business immigrant visas; business nonimmigrant visas such as E, L-1A and H-1B; and family immigration processes including K visas and the U.S. citizen sponsoring of a spouse for a green card, we also handle matters including F-1 student visa, J-1 exchange visitor visa, citizenship, asylum, VAWA, and DACA cases.
-No matter what the situation, our Chicago immigration legal services attorneys at the Law Offices of Cheng, Cho & Yee take the time to provide thorough, compassionate immigration legal services to you.
+No matter what the situation, our Chicago immigration legal services attorneys at the Cheng, Cho, & Yee, Immigration Lawyers take the time to provide thorough, compassionate immigration legal services to you.

 F-1 Student and J-1 Exchange Visitor Visas

 If you are a student who wishes to study in the U.S., you may qualify for student or exchange visitor visas, such as F-1 or J-1.
 There are differences between the two.
 For example, the J-1 requires that a large part of your financial support come from an external source, such as a scholarship or fellowship.
 An F-1 does not have this requirement.

 After immigrating to the United States, you may live and work in the U.S. indefinitely as a lawful permanent resident.
 However, through the process of naturalization, once you have lived here for five years, you may then apply for citizenship.
 This is shortened to three years if you are married to a U.S. citizen.
 You must also meet certain physical presence and residence requirements, and pass a U.S. civics and history examination.

 International conflicts and political strife may have led you to seek asylum or refugee status in the U.S. These are essentially the same in the protections they offer.
 The difference between the two is that asylum is granted if you are already in the U.S., while if you are still outside the country, you must seek refugee status.
 To qualify for either, you must demonstrate the following: